OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/broyden.rst

 The BroydenSolver has two different modes of operation.
 It can operate on the entire model, and solve for every state in the containing system and all subsystems.
 Alternatively, it can operate on a subset of the model, and only solve for a list of states that you provide.
 The advanatage of full-model mode is that you don't have to worry about forgetting a state, particularly in large models where you might not be familiar with every component or variable.
-The disadvantage is that you are computing the inverse of a larger array every time you recalculate the inverse jacobian, though ideally you are not recomputing this very often.
+The disadvantage is that you are computing the inverse of a larger matrix every time you recalculate the inverse jacobian, though ideally you are not recomputing this very often.
 Operating on a subset of states is more efficient in both the linear solve and the Broyden update, but you do run the risk of missing a state.
 The BroydenSolver will print a warning if it finds any states in the model that aren't covered by a solver.